Blender safety is crucial for preventing injury. Make sure it is on a flat, stable surface and that the lid is securely closed before turning it on.

 Table of Contents

-If you need to add ingredients or push food down, turn off the blender first.
-Be careful when handling the sharp blades when cleaning or assembling the blender.
+If you need to add ingredients or push food down, turn the device off first.
+Be cautious when handling the sharp blades during cleaning or assembly.

 Key Takeaways